How Long Do Semaglutide Side Effects Last and How to Manage

 Table of Contents

-Semaglutide, also known as Ozempic and Rybelsus, is a medication approved by the Food and Drug Administration (FDA).
+Semaglutide, also known by the brand names Ozempic, Wegovy, and Rybelsus, is a medication approved by the Food and Drug Administration (FDA).
 It is primarily prescribed for the management of type 2 diabetes.

 Other GLP-1 receptor-agonist medications include Wegovy (semaglutide), Victoza (liraglutide), Mounjaro (tirzepatide), and Saxenda (liraglutide).
-In addition to diabetes management, semaglutide has become more popular due to its effectiveness in promoting weight loss.
+In addition to diabetes management, semaglutide has become more popular due to its effectiveness in promoting weight loss.1

 This article will give you an in-depth exploration of semaglutide and its side effects.
 We’ll discuss possible side effects you may experience when taking semaglutide, from common to more severe, and how long they last.
 Whether you’re considering semaglutide for type 2 diabetes or weight management, this article has you covered.